lwyKevin/Evolution-of-Game-Genres-Over-Time-Steam-/README.md

 This project is last updated on May 10th 2025, the May 15th is the date I upload this to github not the date of completion.

+Answer to the questions:

+Q1: Why have game genres and themes changed over the past 20 years?

+A1: Expensive game engines free to public, everyone can be game devs + pour the heart, passionate -> quantity + quality The "pour their heart" part can be seen in [steam's overwhelmingly positive review](https://store.steampowered.com/curator/41140195-Overwhelmingly-Positive-User-Reviews/), 2/3 are indie games, showing they got quality as well

+Q2: Are there emerging genres or themes that could be popular in the upcoming decade?

+A2: Indie genre steady and significant release, Early Access genre had grown notably in recent years despite being small increases.